Oxen-AI/oxen-release/oxen-rust/README.md

 # Oxen 🐂

+Create a world where everyone can contribute to an Artificial General Intelligence.

+# In this repository

-Library, tools, and server to manage Oxen repositories.
+Library, tools, and server to manage local and remote Oxen repositories.

-# Components

-oxen, oxen-server, liboxen
+Includes:
+  - `oxen` (command line interface)
+  - `oxen-server` (remote server to sync data to)
+  - `liboxen` (shared lib between cli and server)

 # Build & Run